zycobyte/definitions/computational_thinking.md

 ## Algorithms
 > An algorithm is a set of ***step by step instructions*** that are to be followed to ***achieve the required result***
 - Can be represented as program code, [psuedo code](https://github.com/zycobyte/definitions/blob/master/computational_thinking.md#pseudo-code), [written desctiptions](https://github.com/zycobyte/definitions/blob/master/computational_thinking.md#written-descriptions) or [flow charts](https://github.com/zycobyte/definitions/blob/master/computational_thinking.md#flow-charts)
+- draft program code may contain syntax errors as long as it is clear

 ##### Pros & Cons
 - pros and cons are related to the efficiency of the algorithm implemented, such as speed and memory usage